CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/monster_generic/entity.md

 <div class="accordion-body">
 <ul>
 <li><b>0 </b> : No (Default) : Keep game defaults.</li>
-<li><b>1 </b> : Yes : Invert relationship (e.g. monster_barney becames enemy because he is friendly by default; monster_zombie becomes friendly because he is an enemy by default e.t.c.</li>
+<li><b>1 </b> : Yes : Invert relationship (e.g. monster_barney becomes enemy because he is friendly by default; monster_zombie becomes friendly because he is an enemy by default e.t.c.</li>
 </ul>
 </div>
 </div>
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>In-game Name</b></span> <kbd  class="tooltip" data-tooltip="string">displayname</kbd> :
-If set, this will overwrite the monster's default in-game name, which appears in the HUD monsterinfo, which can be enabled/disabled using the CVar 'mp_allowmonsterinfo'.
+If set, this will overwrite the monster's default in-game name, which appears in the HUD monster info, which can be enabled/disabled using the CVar 'mp_allowmonsterinfo'.
 You can use '
 ' here to perform a line-break.
 </div>
 <div class="entityentry" markdown="1">